-Associations between Education and Blood Pressure
+Associations between Education and Low Blood Pressure Symptoms

 Elevated systolic blood pressure causes a number of ailments, especially heart disease.
 The conclusion of the study further explains the risk factors of cardiac arrest and aspects of lowering blood pressure.
 Thus, there is a natural association between education and systolic blood pressure.